 Business owners and management teams face many challenges and there could be periods when the business finances aren’t particularly stable, causing debts to accumulate.
 To avoid insolvency, the business debts will need to be restructured.
 Work with our commercial mortgage agents by booking a consultation, if your business is facing any of the following financial issues:

 - A quick rise in debt to equity

 - Collection notices from creditors seeking remedies

 - Denial of loan request or a reduced line of credit

 - Notice from your bank that your account has been moved to a “special loans” division

-AKAL Mortgages professionals will work with you closely to form a good understanding of both the financial and operational needs of your business.
+AKAL Mortgages professionals work with you closely to form a good understanding of both the financial and operational needs of your business.
 We can help you to avoid insolvency or bankruptcy, by matching our solutions with your business’s financial needs.

 Debt Management FAQs

 In order to qualify to consolidate your debt, you need to ensure that you have income from a job, as you need to be able to repay the loan.
 When qualifying for a debt consolidation loan, your total debt, available credit, payment history, and credit score will be under scrutiny.
 A bank many turn you down if there are issues with any of these qualifying factors.
 Thanks goodness for alternatives offered by AKAL Mortgages.

 Lower your monthly payments and one monthly payment at a lowered interest rate, instead of multiple, are two advantages of a debt consolidation loan.
 Find out if you qualify by speaking to one of our agents.
 If you don’t qualify, then also learn more about the other debt relief options we have available to you.